biasmv/pv/doc/viewer.rst

   The combined transformation matrix for the camera is calculated as follows: First the origin is shifted to the center, then the rotation is applied, and lastly the camera is translated away from the center by the negative zoom along the rotated Z-axis.

-  :param rotation: Either a 4x4 or 3x3 matrix, e.g. as returned by :func:`mat4.create` or :func:`mat3.create` that contains the rotation.
+  :param rotation: Either a 4x4 or 3x3 matrix in the form of a one-dimensional array of length 16 or 9.
   :param center: the new camera center.
   :param zoom: distance of the eye position from the viewing center
   :param ms: if provided and non-zero defines the animation time for moving/rotating/zooming the camera from the current position to the new rotation,center and zoom.